swswl/wave/README.md

 Every loop iteration, use:
 `    wave.runWave();`

-See the _example_ folder for more info.
+See the _examples_ folder for more info.